-Much of the future growth will occur within concentrated areas in Neighborhood Centers, District Centers, Employment Centers and Corridors designated on the Land Use Plan Map.
-While this growth occurs in Centers and Corridors, established single-family residential neighborhoods will remain largely unchanged.
+Much of the future growth should occur within concentrated areas in and around Neighborhood Centers, District Centers, Employment Centers, Corridors, and Downtown (the Regional Center), as designated on the Land Use Plan Map.
+Significant growth is directed to Centers and Corridors, with changes in other areas (like existing residential neighborhoods) guided towards more compatible uses and scales that will fit well into those existing areas.

-The Centers and Corridors contain a mix of uses, including higher density housing centered around or above retail and commercial establishments, office space and public and semi-public activities (parks, government and schools).
+The Centers and Corridors contain a mix of uses, including higher intensity housing centered around or above retail and commercial establishments, office space and public and semi-public activities (parks, government and schools).
 In addition to these uses, areas designated as Employment Centers emphasize a strong employment component such as major offices or light industrial uses.
 Street patterns within the Centers and surrounding neighborhoods enable residents to walk or bicycle for their daily service needs and to access each center's transit stop.
-Higher density housing within and around the Centers supports business in the Center and allows for enhanced transit service between Centers, along Corridors and to the downtown area.
+Higher intensity housing within and around the Centers supports business in the Center and allows for enhanced transit service between Centers, along Corridors and to the downtown area.
 Center designations on the Land Use Plan Map may change to reflect neighborhood planning decisions.